LinkedIn for PhDs: 5 Reasons Why You Need It Now

 “What do you do, LinkedIn?
 You seem to have monetized irritating people!”

-Point is, if you’ve spent most of your working life in academia, LinkedIn probably hasn’t figured too prominently into your professional development.
+Point is, if you’re a PhD who’s spent most of your working life in academia, LinkedIn probably hasn’t figured too prominently into your professional development.

 But, love it or loathe it, LinkedIn has made its mark on the hiring landscape.
 As of January 2020, 30 million companies list job openings on LinkedIn.
 The site currently boasts over 660 million users.

-If you’re planning on launching on a non-academic career, LinkedIn for PhDs is more important than ever.
+If you’re planning on launching a non-academic career, LinkedIn for PhDs is more important than ever.

 Today we’ll discuss 5 ways PhDs and PhD students can leverage LinkedIn to launch a nonacademic career.